 For a more complete look at carpet compliance, see our article, “Understanding Carpet Properties, Certificates and Classifications”.
 If you're unsure if the carpet you’ve selected - or intend on selecting - is in compliance with local laws, or if you simply want more information about it, please don't hesitate to reach out to us.
 We're happy to assist you or direct you to your local point of contact.

-With the knowledge on hand to pick out the perfect carpet tiles for your project, now it’s time for you to go forth and get some carpet tile inspiration, and there is certainly no shortage of it!
+With the knowledge on hand to pick out the perfect carpet tiles for your project, now it's time for you to go forth and get some carpet tile inspiration, and there's certainly no shortage of it!